Back to all fellows

 Biography

-As Principal Conservator, Beatrice is responsible for the preservation of objects in the museum’s collection, including preventative conservation which is a great interest.
-Bronze is a large part of the National Commission for Museums and Monuments collections and Beatrice focuses on both textile and bronze conservation, helping to preserve antiquities for posterity.
+As Chief Conservator, Beatrice is responsible for the preservation of objects in the museum collection – including preventative conservation which Beatrice has a particular interest in and is researching sustainable methods.
+Bronze is a large part of the National Commission for Museums and Monuments collections, and Beatrice’s work focuses on both textile and bronze conservation, helping to preserve antiquities for posterity.
+Previously, Beatrice held the position of Assistant Chief Conservator.

 At the British Museum